chrisalexander/blog/_posts/2010-02-10-youre-just-as-bad-as-the-spammers.md

 ---
 layout: post
-heading: 'You're Just As Bad As The Spammers'
+heading: 'Just As Bad As The Spammers'
 categories: life
 ---